integritychain/fips203/README.md

 [FIPS 203] Module-Lattice-Based Key-Encapsulation Mechanism Standard written in pure Rust for server, desktop, browser and embedded applications.
-The source repository includes examples demonstrating benchmarking, code provenance, an embedded target, constant-time statistical measurements, fuzzing harness, WASM execution, C FFI and Python bindings.
+The source repository includes examples demonstrating benchmarking, code provenance, an embedded target, constant-time statistical measurements, a fuzzing harness, WASM execution, C FFI and Python bindings.

 This crate implements the **released** FIPS 203 standard in pure Rust with minimal and mainstream dependencies, **and without any unsafe code**.
 All three security parameter sets are fully supported and tested.
 The implementation operates